 2. Allersearch ADMS Anti Allergen Spray

 If you’re worried about staining fabrics with a dust mite spray, you may want to try the ADMS Anti-Allergen Spray by Allersearch.
-While the formula is inorganic, the spray does not contain tannic acid and benzyl benzoate, which are known to be harsh on white-colored fabric.
+While the formula is inorganic, the spray does not contain tannic acid and benzyl benzoate, which are known to be harsh on white-colored fabrics.

 It is gentle on people, pets and the environment, although the same cannot be said on the colonies of dust mites in your home.
 The formula is particularly effective in killing dust mites upon contact.
 Besides that, it’s also equally effective in getting rid of other allergens like pollen, mold, and mildew.